oneananda/AWS_Operations/Learning/AWS Terminologies/README.md

 A Virtual Private Cloud allows you to provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network.
 You have control over IP address ranges, subnets, route tables, and gateways.

 ---

+### **CloudFormation**
+AWS CloudFormation is a service that helps you model and set up your AWS resources using templates.
+It automates the process of creating and managing resources, ensuring consistency across your environment.

+---